hanino87/Testing_Visual_On_Hotell_App/README.md

 Hampus.Testsuite_Visual_Testing.spec.ts-snapshots.

-Here every generating snapshots will be stored.
+Here every generating snapshots will be stored from your testfile.

 #9.
-Create a file named .env and then paste all info in file copy.env in it.
+Create a file named .env and then paste all info from file copy.env in it.

 #10.
-Hannes will send you the details for every env variable local not on remote.
+Hannes will send you the details for every env variable local not on remote for security reasons.

 #11.
 At the ending of projekt one in the group push upp following files to Main Branch